Pwd9000-ML/blog-devto/posts/2021/Azure-Logic-App-RSS/Azure-Logic-App-RSS.md

 Next we will add each of our RSS feeds as parallel **branches** after our schedule.
 Click on `+ New step` underneath the `recurrence` schedule trigger and search for `rss`.
 We will add the action **"List all RSS feed items"** 3x times as we want to check three RSS feeds, one for each of the following service:

-1. [https://www.githubstatus.com/history.rss](https://www.githubstatus.com/history.rss) - Github RSS status feed.
+1. [https://www.githubstatus.com/history.rss](https://www.githubstatus.com/history.rss) - GitHub RSS status feed.
 2. [https://status.dev.azure.com/\_rss](https://status.dev.azure.com/_rss) - Azure Devops RSS status feed.
 3. [https://azurestatuscdn.azureedge.net/en-gb/status/feed/](https://azurestatuscdn.azureedge.net/en-gb/status/feed/) - Azure platform RSS status feed.